 AsiaTown shines like a beacon to foodies all over for dim sum and then some.
 Whether you’re craving savory dumplings, spicy Szechuan or sweet, chewy Hong Kong waffles, you’re going to want to hit up these beloved CLE spots.

-Delicious dumplings, cultural dances, eating contests, and more make Cleveland Asian Festival a must-do.
-Don't miss the Kwan Family Lion Dance, performed by two people in a large brightly colored trinkets in a lion costume, that scares way evil spirits.
+Delicious dumplings, cultural dances, eating contests, brightly-colored trinkets and remarkable people make Cleveland Asian Festival a must-do.
+Don't miss the Kwan Family Lion Dance, performed by two people in a large lion costume, that scares way evil spirits.

 Explore: Images of Asiatown